List of NBA career turnovers leaders

 A list of National Basketball Association players by total career regular season turnovers recorded.
-(Note: The National Basketball Association did not record turnover statistics until the 1977–78 season.)
+(Note: The National Basketball Association did not record turnover statistics until the 1977–78 NBA season.)

 A progressive list of turnover leaders showing how the record increased through the years.

 Turnovers leaders

 This is a list of National Basketball Association players by total career regular season turnovers recorded.

-Statistics accurate as of November 18, 2025.

 LeBron James has the most turnovers in NBA history.